vbaconnet-ledger/developer-portal/_docs/transport/example-webusb-js.md

 * TOC
 {:toc}

-## Google's Carlo WebUSB transport implementation
+## Example of WebUSB implementation in a JS App

 This is the `renderer.js` file for Google's Carlo application.